riteshnanda09/esp-console/README.md

 Submitting an Issue
 -------------------
-We use the [GitHub issue tracker](http://github.com/frodenas/cf-console/issues) to track bugs and features.
+We use the [GitLab issue tracker](http://gitlab.egi.ericsson.com/paas/console.git) to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
 You can indicate support for an existing issue by voting it up.
 When submitting a bug report, please include a [Gist](http://gist.github.com/) that includes a stack trace and any details that may be necessary to reproduce the bug,